top of page

 4. Long-term work deliveries

 Secondments under work-and-delivery contracts are also possible for periods exceeding 90 days , but require the approval of the Federal Employment Agency.
 It is crucial that the working conditions of the foreign workers are not worse than those of comparable domestic employees, as stipulated in Section 39, Paragraph 3 of the Residence Act.
 The starting salary for the respective occupational group is generally decisive for wage assessment, ensuring fair and legally secure payment.
-A priority check is not performed for long-term work-and-delivery assignments.
+A priority check is not carried out for long-term work-and-delivery assignments.

-Contact us
+Contact Us

 Are you looking for a lawyer specializing in German immigration and visa law?
 We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
-Our specialised attorneys are always by your side.
 Contact us to book an online appointment with a German immigration lawyer!

 5. FAQ